Explore & Restore

 Knarrarberg Yoga & Wellness Center

-Transportation from the hotel and apartments will be provided each morning at 8:45am to the Yoga Center, classes are from at 9:15 – 11:15am.
+Transportation from the hotel and apartments will be provided each morning at 8:45am to the Yoga Center, classes are from 9:15 – 11:15am.

 Across the fjord you will find a historic landmark marked by a large stone and anchor marks the place where, according to Icelandic folklore, the Vikings originally landed in Iceland.
 On this beautiful property now lies Knarrarberg, the newly built wellness center where we will have our daily yoga classes.